 - You choose to think the thoughts you think

 - You choose to live where you live (Or you chose this in the past)

-- You choose not to spend an hour to write down your goals
+- You choose not to spend an hour to write your goals

-- You choose to go out spending the bonus you have just received on things that will provide instant gratification rather than on a few new books or other learning tools
+- You choose to go out spending the bonus you have just received on things that will provide instant gratification and not on a few new books or other learning tools

 - You choose to watch mindless TV every evening